sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

 With the anon userId, you can now start to have a database without knowing which sismo contributor has used your app.
 You can for example allow them to register an email address for a waiting list but you still don't know their identity 🤯 You are now at 95% of the job!
 There is one last issue to resolve: what if one of your users adds multiple emails to gain access more than once to the waiting list?

-### Avoid double spending with anonUserId
+### Avoid double spending with VaultId

-As you saw, the verify function will return you the anonUserId.
+As you saw, the verify function will return you the VaultId.

-This anonUserId can be used as a user identifier, it is deterministically generated based on the following elements:
+This VaultId can be used as a user identifier, it is deterministically generated based on the following elements:

 * The vault used to generate the proof
 * The app ID

-This means that the anonUserId will remain constant for a specific app if your user tries to prove something twice.
+This means that the VaultId will remain constant for a specific app if your user tries to prove something twice.

 With this property, we can check if a user has already generated a proof for your app.

-To do so, we only need to store the anonUserId with an added email for example in a context of an anonymized wiating list, and every time a proof is sent to the back end, check that the anonUserId returned is not already associated with an email address.
+To do so, we only need to store the VaultId with an added email for example in a context of an anonymized wiating list, and every time a proof is sent to the back end, check that the VaultId returned is not already associated with an email address.

 And that’s it! 💜